androidfanatic/bump-node-semver/README.md

 ### `githubToken`

-The github token for committing back updated version.
+The github token for committing back updated version

 ## Outputs